Next 5 Week Series Starts August 9th

 Judy Gantz, M.A., CMA.

-is the Director and Founder of the Center for Movement Education and Research is an international movement specialist, teacher and lecturer with a long academic career at UCLA in the department of Dance/World Arts & Cultures (1982-2005).
-She has taught Anatomy for dancers for over 25 years and has been working in the health and fitness industry since the 1980’s.
-As a certified Laban Movement Analyst she works with the principles Irmgard Bartenieff’s Fundamentals/ movement connectivity and is adding to her knowledge with recent studies in Karin Gurtner’s Slings Myofascial Training.
+is the Director and Founder of the Center for Movement Education and Research (CMER).
+She is an international movement specialist and teacher with a long academic career at UCLA in the department of Dance/World Arts & Cultures (1982-2005).
+Judy has taught Anatomy for dancers for over 30 years and has been working in the health and fitness industry since the 1980’s.

 “I am interested in helping others discover the power and meaning that comes from living an embodied life.
 I firmly believe that conscious embodiment is the balance to 21st century technology.
 Dance is a source for integrating social/cultural awareness and emotional intelligence when guided with somatic awareness.
 It is vital to our humanity that we connect to the wisdom within our conscious bodies and become literate in the psychophysical aspects of movement”